That Should Be A Movie: The Battle of Chipyong-ni, Part III

 The Americans fought back bravely.
 A bazooka team crawled forward and took out a Chinese machine gun.
 Without their support-by-fire, the Chinese attack in that sector collapsed.
 Men waited until the enemy was almost on top of them before opening fire.
 Others preferred to toss grenades, so the flash of their rifles would not give away their position.
 The French Battalion cranked up an air raid alarm to unnerve the Chinese and disrupt their communication system of bells and whistles.
 They would also lure the Chinese into ambushes by pretending to retreat and then counterattack the advancing communists while wielding machetes, axes, clubs and knives.
 At some places the fighting became hand-to-hand combat.

 Lieutenant Charles H. Davidson ran back and forth with ammo, refusing medical aid despite grenade wounds.
 Corporal Roland J. Jarvery crawled out of his foxhole to find a better firing position to fight off an outflanking attack.
-Despite wounds from grenades, mortar rounds and bullets, he kept plugging away until he was killed.
-Private First Class William G. Mason ran much needed ammo to his machine gun team despite a gauntlet of enemy fire.
+Despite wounds from grenades, mortar rounds, and bullets, he kept plugging away until he was killed.
+Private First Class William G. Mason ran much-needed ammo to his machine gun team despite a gauntlet of enemy fire.
 Private First Class Lawrence Numkena waited until a group of communists were almost on top of him before opening fire with his BAR gun.
 He killed sixteen of them before crawling out of his hole to get a better position on them, driving them off by firing from the hip.
 Sergeant First Class George H. Glassman was resupplying his men when he found a hole in the line and personally plugged it by driving off twenty enemy soldiers.
 Sergeant Leo Blevins skirted an enemy attack and opened fire with his rifle, taking out seventeen Red soldiers.
 All of them would receive the Silver Star.

 By morning the fighting had slackened.
 From prisoners captured by the French, Freeman learned that he was facing elements of five Chinese divisions, with a total strength of 30,000 men.
 Later, when trying to get some rest, a mortar went off near Freeman, hitting him just above the ankle with shrapnel.
 The medic who examined the wound said that under normal circumstances he would be evacuated but these were no normal circumstances and he would not recommend evacuation.
 However, when General Almond learned of Freeman’s wound, he sent a replacement officer.
 This was probably due to personal animosity between the two officers.
-Freemen was furious since it was a disgrace and demoralizing to the men for a commander to be replaced before a fight was through and refused to be evacuated.
+Freeman was furious since it was a disgrace and demoralizing to the men for a commander to be replaced before a fight was through and refused to be evacuated.

 There was more bad news.
 It was forecast that there would be nine straight hours of rough weather that would ground the supply aircraft in Japan and on the offshore carriers.
 The Americans were winning a great victory at Wonju on the same day with a tremendous display of airpower, but unfortunately for the 23rd, this meant that few planes could be spared to supply them.
 Even when supplies were dropped, some would be damaged upon landing.